 For most Profiles it is assumed that the regression slope equals one.
 Then the 95% CI for the slope should be completely contained in the interval 0.95 to 1.05.
 These should be specified in Section 3.

-3. Assessing Actors

 3. Assessing Individual Actors

 The first thing to consider is the relationship between assessing the performance of the site and assessing the performance of individual actors.

-For the site, both the performance metric and the performance target are taken directly from the Profile Claims, for example the within-subject Coefficient of Variation (wCV) being below a certain percentage for the biomarker measurement.
+For the site, both the performance metric and the performance target are taken directly from the Profile Claims, for example the within-subject Coefficient of Variation (wCV) will be below a certain percentage for the biomarker measurement.
 Since each of the actors included in the profile contribute to the generation of that measurement, the site performance is a composite of the performance of the individual actors.

 In contrast, the performance metric for a given actor will depend on the nature of its task in the biomarker production chain.
 Setting a performance target for each actor can be approached several ways: Bottom-Up Approach or Top-Down Approach.

+<TODO – diagram of the biomarker production chain to re-inforce this idea – at least include the modality, measurement algorithm and reader.
+Maybe put a box around the algorithm and reader since they are an operational pair.>

 Bottom-Up Approach:

-For some QIBs there are few or no good published test-retest studies where subjects were scanned two or more times over a short period of time following the imaging methods described in the Profile.
-Thus, we do not have an estimate of the composite wCV.
+For some QIBs there are few or no good published test-retest studies where subjects were scanned two or more times over a short period of time (e.g. over which there would be no biological change) following the imaging methods described in the Profile.
+Thus, we do not have an estimate of the composite wCV of the biomarker measurement.
 Sometimes, however, we might have data on replicate measurements made on a single scan; such data provide precision information for a portion of the biomarker production chain, i.e. the portion involving the algorithm and reader.
 Estimates of the wCV obtained in this way can be used to inform the Profile about the precision requirements for these actors.

+<Consider describing the design of a test-retest, e.g. is it desirable for the patient to get up, walk around and lie down again.
+Should you use a different device?
+Different operator?
+It depends on the sources of variation you are trying to assess and the sources of variation you are trying to exclude.>

 Top-Down Approach: